cllopes/reactathon/labs/2_redux/readme.md

 Hitting `http://localhost:3000/profile/123` should now show the profile information created as the initial state of the `profileReducer`.

+**NOTE**: If you wanted to complete this component and actually pull the profile information a server you would add a `componentDidMount` lifecycle method that would load information from the server using **thunks** (see Thunk second below)

 ### Part 2 <AuthenticatedRoute>

-We want to update the `<AuthenticatedRoute>` component to read the user's authenticated status from the state.
+We want to update the `<AuthenticatedRoute>` component to read the user's authenticated status from the state instead of the hardcoded authentication.

 Convert this component to a redux connected component using `connect` and set `isAuthenticated` based on the **state's** user object.